TestAutomationMultiverse/Data_Quality_Engineering/docs/index.md

 -   Semi-structured data that includes both structured and unstructured elements.

 Each dataset and its use case for analysis requires a different strategy.
 For example, some data types are processed infrequently in batches, while others are processed continuously as soon as they are generated.
 Sometimes, data integration is done from several sources, and all data is stored centrally for analytics.
 At other times, subsets of data are pulled from different sources and prepared for analytics.

-Tools and frameworks like Apache Hadoop, Apache Spark™, Apache Kafka®, Airflow, Redpanda, Apache Beam®, Apache Flink®, and more exist to implement the different data engineering approaches.
-The diverse landscape of tools ensures flexibility, scalability, and performance, regardless of the nature or volume of data.

 ``` mermaid
 graph TB